Kinesiology-Engaging Minds & Bodies

 - Exercise Science focuses on how exercise physiology and psychology, biomechanics, and nutrition influence human movement.

-- K-12 Physical Education Licensure – Classroom learning and supervised student teaching placement in elementary-level physical education instructional settings prepare students to become physical education teachers.
+- K-12 Physical Education Licensure – Classroom learning and supervised student teaching placement in K-12 physical education instructional settings prepare students to become physical education teachers.

 - Sport Coaching Education prepares students to coach in a variety of sport settings by studying coaching methodology, sport psychology, and human performance.